-With only 30+ years in existence, this brewery in the heart of Chico has transformed into an empire.
-This is evident from the moment you pull into the parking lot and notice that it takes up every bit of an entire city block just to house all its parts.
-But when you enter it is immediately evident that they don’t let their name define them, as they try to present a great experience to everyone who walks through their doors, Sierra Nevada Brewery is a ton of fun and a great place to visit in California.
+With only 30+ years in existence, Sierra Nevada Brewery in the heart of Chico has transformed into an empire.
+This transformation is evident from the moment you pull into the parking lot and notice that it takes up every bit of an entire city block just to house all its components.
+But when you enter, it is immediately evident that they don’t let their fame define them, as they present a great experience to everyone who walks through their doors.
+Sierra Nevada Brewery is a ton of fun and a great place to visit in California.
 Here is all the information

 - Open ever day